We hear over and over that the biggest hurdles to translating books from other countries are:

 b) getting a report

 As you’ll see from interviews and guest posts here, children’s book translators are often passionate and keen to tell publishers about new books from their country of interest.
-It’s true that many countries don’t have a literary agent representing even adult fiction, let alone children’s writers, on the international market, but translators can do a lot of what an agent would do.
+It’s true that many countries don’t have a literary agent representing even adult fiction on the international market, let alone children’s writers, but translators can do a lot of what an agent would do.

 Here at Team World Kid Lit, we maintain a spreadsheet of children’s book experts who read a range of world languages.
 View the spreadsheet here and contact these brilliant people if you want to hear about new books in their language, commission a reader’s report or a translation.